 Adding a Data Store to Satori

 Now it's time to connect your data store to Satori.
+Follow the step by step guide listed below.
+To gain further understandings and insights watch the short video.

 Perform the following steps to add your first data store to Satori: